 Don’t get overwhelmed by the different credit scores that are out there.
 Simply be aware that lenders are much more likely to look at your FICO credit score than any other, and it’s up to you to double-check which score you’ll be getting before you pay to receive a your score from any service.
 Later on in this guide, I’ll detail several places where you can get your credit score and specify which one you’ll be receiving.

-Every lender will have slightly different criteria that determines whether or not you’re creditworthy.
-For instance, it can be difficult to get a low-interest mortgage with anything less than a good credit score, but you may still be able to get a decent auto loan even with mediocre credit.
+Every lender will use slightly different criteria to determine whether or not you’re creditworthy enough to lend to.
+For instance, it can be difficult to get a low-interest mortgage with anything less than a great credit score, but you may still be able to get a decent auto loan even with mediocre credit.

-Perhaps you already know what your credit score is, but wonder what the larger picture looks like.
-It turns out that the average American is no credit slouch: As of April 2014, the average FICO score was 692, up three points from 689 in October 2012.
-The average VantageScore in 2014 was a bit lower at 666.
+Perhaps you already know what your credit score is, but wonder how it stacks up to the rest of America.
+It turns out that the average American is no credit slouch: The average FICO credit score was 695 in 2015, an all-time high, and nearly 20% of consumers had a credit score of 800 or higher.